JustinGOSSES/nasa-contractor-jobs-information/README.md

 - SAM.GOV : technically should have finer details than usaspending.gov but the site has horrible user interface so it in no way obvious what anything on the site does unless you sit through long videos classes on each button/report type.
 It is insanely stupid: https://sam.gov/

 ## So....how do I use this information?
 I'll start right out and say there isn't a great answer to this.
-A few are listed below.
+A few strategies are listed below.

 ### Rely on Job Search Sites
 None of the job search sites that I know allow you to upload a list of company titles and say just give me the current jobs being advertised by those companies.
 This is unfortunate, as it would pretty much solve the problem, or at least 85% of the way to a solution.